ssl-hep/ServiceX_frontend/docs/errors.md

 Of course in proper Python fashion you may prefer to handle the exception from accessing invalid data rather than test each result value (i.e., requesting forgiveness rather than asking permission).
 A realistic analysis script probably wants to terminate if there is an error condition in any transformation request.

 If an error occurs after submission, `deliver()` will return a dict unless a severe error occurs in the client code (e.g. you interrupt your code with Ctrl-C or a Jupyter kernel interrupt).
 If `deliver()` throws an exception otherwise, it should be considered a bug in the code.
 Various errors are handled as follows:
-* if a request cannot be submitted at all (for example, somehow a unparseable query is sent) then a `RuntimeError` will be raised for the corresponding sample.
+* If a request cannot be submitted at all (for example, somehow a unparseable query is sent) then a `RuntimeError` will be raised for the corresponding sample.
-* if a transformation for a specific sample is canceled or ServiceX signals a fatal error on the backend, it will raise a `ServiceXException` for that sample.
+* If a transformation for a specific sample is canceled or ServiceX signals a fatal error on the backend, it will raise a `ServiceXException` for that sample.
-* if a transformation for a specific sample does not fully process all files, the results will depend on whether the `fail_if_incomplete` argument to `deliver()` was set to `True` (default) or `False`.
+* If a transformation for a specific sample does not fully process all files, the results will depend on whether the `fail_if_incomplete` argument to `deliver()` was set to `True` (default) or `False`.
 If `True`, then a `ServiceXException` will be raised for that sample.
 If `False`, then a list of the available partial results will be returned.
-In either case the results will *not* be cached --- rerunning the code will resubmit the request.
+In either case the results will *not* be cached to the local cache database --- rerunning the code will resubmit the request.
 An error message will be printed with a link to a web page which summarizes errors on the server associated with the transformation.
 This can be caused by any runtime error: frequent causes are input files that are unavailable or errors in the query that can only be checked at run time (e.g. requesting branches that do not exist).
-* if an error occurs during download (lack of disk space, permission errors, problems connecting to the remote storage, etc.) an appropriate exception will be raised for the corresponding sample.
+* If an error occurs during download (lack of disk space, permission errors, problems connecting to the remote storage, etc.) an appropriate exception will be raised for the corresponding sample.